 EMHASS Development

-There are multiple different approaches to developing EMHASS.
+There are multiple different approaches to developing for EMHASS.

-The choice depends on EMHASS mode (standalone/add-on) and preference (Python venv/DevContainer/Docker).
+The choice depends on your and preference (Python venv/DevContainer/Docker).

 Below are some development workflow examples:

-Note: It is preferred to run both addon mode, standalone mode and unitest once before submitting and pull request.
+Note: It is preferred to run the actions and unittest once before submitting and pull request.

 Step 1 - Fork